 What’s the difference between a prepaid funeral plan and funeral insurance?

-When you, you outline your wishes.
+When you plan and prepay for your funeral, you outline your wishes.
 You meet with a funeral planning professional and walk through the details, from choosing your disposition (burial or a cremation), type of service (like a chapel service or an outdoor celebration of life), flowers, mementos, and more.
 You can get as specific as you'd like—right down to your clothes, the music and the menu.

 Funeral (or final expense) insurance, on the other hand, doesn’t include a plan.
 It’s simply a way to fund a funeral, cremation, memorial and more.